MHeironimus/ArduinoJoystickLibrary/README.md

 # Arduino Joystick Library
 #### Version 2.0.0 (in Beta Testing)
 This library can be used with Arduino IDE 1.6.6 (or above) to add one or more joysticks (or gamepads) to the list of HID devices an [Arduino Leonardo](https://www.arduino.cc/en/Main/ArduinoBoardLeonardo) or [Arduino Micro](https://www.arduino.cc/en/Main/ArduinoBoardMicro) (or any Arduino clone that is based on the ATmega32u4) can support.
-This will not work with Arduino IDE 1.6.5 (or below).
+This will not work with Arduino IDE 1.6.5 (or below) or with non-32u4 based Arduino devices (e.g. Arduino UNO, Arduino MEGA, etc.).

 ##Installation Instructions
 Copy the Joystick folder to the Arduino libraries folder (typically `%userprofile%\Documents\Arduino\libraries`).
 On Microsoft Windows machines, the `deploy.bat` file can be executed to install the Joystick folder (assuming a default Arduino installation).
 The library should now appear in the Arduino IDE list of libraries.
 The examples should also appear in the examples menu in the Arduino IDE.